onejs/one/next.md

 ---

 # backlog

+- Sitemap is partially done

+- shouldnt export ErrorBoundary, but should make current RootErrorBoundary much better, rename it to ErrorBoundary, then export that

 - `Error building React Native bundle: Error ...
 EISDIR: illegal operation on a directory, read`
   - Happens with react-native-svg 15.6.0 where it has `elements.js` and `elements` directory at the same time